brettscott/cloudflare-worker-tunnel-mysql-example/README.md

 Note, if you're not running `cloudflared` and MySQL within Docker, use `tcp://localhost:3306` or the appropriate host on your private network.

+This will automatically create a DNS CNAME on the domain, pointing to your Tunnel.

 ![alt text](./docs/cloudflare-tunnel-setup.jpg "Cloudflare Tunnel dockerised MySQL")

 The status of your newly created tunnel will not show as "Active" yet.
 It will become active once you've setup and started `cloudflared` in the next step.